-Fair values of the Organization's financial instruments (principally cash and cash equivalents, accounts receivable, and grants receivable) are summarized in the accompanying Statements of Financial Position.
+Fair values of the Organization's financial instruments (principally cash, investments, accounts receivable, and grants receivable) are summarized in the accompanying Statements of Financial Position.
 Significant fair value measurement principles and assumptions used by the Organization are described in Note 1.